pingan8787/awesome-ai-tools/README.md

 64. [Zenen AI](https://zenen.ai/) 👉 Zenen is a creative AI that you can have a meaningful conversation with like you would with a friend.
 It uses human-like interactions through voice control.
 It can help you write stories, brainstorm ideas, come up with marketing plans, play games or entertain you with jokes.

 65. [MyGPT](https://mygpt.thesamur.ai/) 👉 A free and fast ChatGPT powered by ChatGPT API with prompts support with 100% uptime

+66. [Anthropic](https://www.anthropic.com/) 👉 AI research and products that put safety at the frontier

 ## 10. <a name='ResearchEducation'></a>📚 Research & Education